 A random access point (RAP) is searched in the reference picture lists.
 If found, the RAP is placed into the candidate list for the second picture and the derivation process is completed.
-In a case that the RAP is not available for the current picture, go to step (2).
+In the case that the RAP is not available for the current picture, step (2) applies.

-A picture with the lowest temporalID (TID) is searched out and placed into the candidate list of the temporal pictures as the second entry.
+A picture with the lowest temporalID (TID) is selected and placed into the candidate list of the temporal pictures as the second entry.

-If multiple pictures with the same lowest TID exist, a picture of less POC difference with the current picture is chosen.
+If multiple pictures with the same lowest TID exist, a picture of a smaller POC difference with the current picture is chosen.

 As shown in the above description, the second temporal candidate picture is chosen in a way that disparity motion vectors can have more chance to be present in the picture.
-The derivation process of the second candidate picture can be done in the slice level and be invoked only once per slice.
+The derivation process of the second candidate picture can be done on the slice level and be invoked only once per slice.

-For each candidate picture up to two temporal neighbouring blocks BR and Centre as depicted in Figure 14 are searched.
-The search order is: BR, Centre.
-The BR block is not considered when it is located below the lower CTU row of the current CTU, as e.g. depicted in Figure 15.
+For each candidate picture up to two temporal neighbouring blocks BR and Centre as depicted in Figure 14 are searched in that order (i.e. BR, Centre).
+The BR block is not considered when it is located below the lower CTU row of the current CTU, as depicted in Figure 15.